0xPolygonMiden/miden-base/docs/introduction/welcome.md

 #### Private notes

 Like private accounts, the Miden operator only tracks a commitment to notes in the public database.
 Users need to communicate note details to each other off-chain (via a side channel) in order to consume private notes in transactions.

+#### Public accounts

+Polygon Miden will support public smart contracts like Ethereum.
+Code and state of those accounts will be visible to the network and anyone can execute transactions against them.

+#### Public notes

+As with public accounts, public notes will also be supported.
+That means, the Miden operator will publicly store note data.
+Note consumption will not be private.

 #### Local transaction execution